frankhu-2021/Resume/README.md

 # Resume Location
-**You can find my Resume in the TexResume folder, you can also click here. https://github.com/FrankHu-MSFT/Resume/blob/master/TexResume/resume.pdf.**
+You can find my Resume in the TexResume folder, you can also click here. https://github.com/FrankHu-MSFT/Resume/blob/master/TexResume/resume.pdf.

-**The Resume.pdf file in said folder is my current most up to date resume as of 12/30/18.**
+The Resume.pdf file in said folder is my current most up to date resume as of 12/30/18.

-Thank you for taking a look at my Github Repo for my LaTeX Resume.

 # Brief Description
 This Github Repo was created to display how I created my Resume using LaTeX, the classes I used, and how I have implemented the Resume LaTeX code.